 For thou no end or limit hast,

-May thou this house thy favor give, and make thy countenance
+May thee this house thy favor give, and make thy countenance

 A faithful throne of grace, a light of joy.

 What the Highest’s light hath filled